tpierrain/Value/Readme.md

  - __*Entities*__: a user account, a customer's basket with items, a customer, ...

+Our OO code bases are usually full of types with states and contain a very few Value Type instances.
+DDD advises us to reverse the trend by not having *Entities* created by default, and to increase our __usage of Value Types__.

-Limit the number of Entities and increase our usage of __Value Types helps us to reduce side-effects within our OO base code__.
+This __will helps us to reduce side-effects within our OO base code__.
 A simple reflex, for great benefits.

 ## Side effects, you said?